-"Instead, the battle between Bridgestone and Michelin has created a performance increase that even I did not expect.
-The International Federation did so many important steps on the security, it could not do more".
+"The battle between Bridgestone and Michelin created a performance increase which I didn’t expect.
+The International Federation did so many important steps on safety and couldn’t do more".

-And there is someone who claims that the increase of performance is an alarming phenomenon, like for example Jean Alesi:
+There is someone who claims that the increase of performance is an alarming phenomenon, like for example Jean Alesi:

-The first qualifying session is characterized by a spectacular incident.
+Fisichella is risking it since he is so far overwhelmed by the fragility of the Renault engine.
+This year Benetton closes its activity in Formula 1.
+It is a melancholy exit, given that it had more retirements than points.
+Giancarlo is only 17th, just behind his teammate Button.
+19th position goes to the youngest rookie in Formula 1, Fernando Alonso, at the wheel of the Minardi.
+The first qualifying session is characterised by a spectacular incident.
 The protagonist is the Brazilian Luciano Burti, on Jaguar.
-With 12 minutes left until the end of quali, the driver lost control of the car which then crashed and crawled against the guard-rail.
-The car is destroyed, the driver is unharmed.
-The Jaguar’s tires and pieces rebounded on the track.
-Consequentially, the session is suspended for 10 minutes.
+With 12 minutes left until the end of quali, the driver loses control of the car.
+The Minardi car crashes and crawls against the guard-rail.
+The car is destroyed but the driver is unharmed.
+The Jaguar’s tyres and pieces rebound on the track.
+The session is thus suspended for 10 minutes.
 In the press conference, Schumacher is more than satisfied:

 The McLaren cars seem to be behind:

-Barrichello is second.
+Barrichello is 2nd.
 What is tomorrow’s objective?

 "Frankly no. There is no more blood in all tracks and this is good.
 Yet today there is less pathos.
 I agree with making the races safer.
 Sooner or later though, the spectators will grow tired of watching such boring races".

 Was it better to drive back in your day?